divvun/DivvunPublicTenders/WebDict.md

 Part of the project is to develop an MS Office web plugin that allows searching and looking up dictionary entries and translations from within MS Office.
 See [this Bugzilla entry](http://giellatekno.uit.no/bugzilla/show_bug.cgi?id=2443) for some more details.
 The plugin should use the same REST/GraphQL interface as the stand-alone web app.

+## Acceptance requirements

+Before delivery of final version:

+* technical documentation
+* web app accepted by the Norwegian Sámi Parliament
+* passing all defined tests
+* all code in Github or svn
+* web app according to targets and specifications in this document

+# Tender

 ## Tender requirements

 * solid XQuery or alternate backend query language experience